 She received her BA from Bryn Mawr College, PhD from Princeton University, and MLIS from the University of California, Los Angeles.

-Her recently published monograph, My Dark Room (University of Chicago Press, 2023), examines the spaces of inner life in eighteenth-century England.
-It posits the camera obscura as a paradigm for understanding how spatial environments of daily life, from grottoes, writing closets, country houses and landscape follies to detachable pockets, served as interactive media for the experience of interiority.
+Her recently published monograph, My Dark Room (University of Chicago Press, 2023), received the James Russell Lowell Prize honorable mention award from the Modern Language Association of America.
+Examining spaces of inner life in eighteenth-century England, grottoes, from writing closets, country houses and landscape follies to detachable pockets, it posits the camera obscura as a paradigm for understanding how spatial environments of daily life served as interactive media for experiences of interiority.

 She is also the author of The Self and It (Stanford University Press, 2010), a study of how the eighteenth-century novel as a “new” literary form, in turning the experience of life into a curiously lifelike object of psychological and circumstantial plausibility, shared a vital relationship with other novel objects of eighteenth-century consumer culture positing human subjectivity: dolls, puppets and automata.

 The editor of several collections, her most recent include the special issue Getting Perspective (2021) for Word and Image, and the co-edited Organic Supplements: Bodies and Things of the Natural World, 1580-1790 (UVA Press, 2020).
 She is now co-editing with Adam Smyth Extra Extra!, a collection on the material history of the visually altered book.
-They are convening a conference on the same topic at the Huntington Library, Art Museum and Botanical Gardens, with international and cross-disciplinary speakers, scheduled for September 27-28, 2024.
+They convened a conference on the same topic at the Huntington Library, Art Museum and Botanical Gardens, with international and cross-disciplinary speakers, on September 27-28, 2024.

-Her current book project, Writing’s Maker, draws on her scholarly and curatorial work in archives and special collections to examine the materiality of self-inscription formats (commonplace books, pocket diaries, extra-illustrated books and penmanship copy books) as intermedial channels of documenting, making, and marking the lives of writers in the long eighteenth century.
+Her current book project, Writing’s Maker (under advance contract, University of Chicago Press) draws on her scholarly and curatorial work in archives and special collections to examine the materiality of self-inscription formats (commonplace books, pocket diaries, extra-illustrated books and penmanship copy books) as intermedial channels of documenting, making, and marking the lives of writers in the long eighteenth century.
 An excerpt from the book on the graphic design of the 18th-century commonplace book as a form of life writing has recently appeared in The Manuscript Book in the Long Eighteenth Century, a special issue of Eighteenth-Century Life.
 Her research for this project as well as earlier monographs have been supported by several fellowship awards and grants.

 She has been awarded long-term fellowships at the Folger Shakespeare Library, Huntington Library, and Clark Library-UCLA Center for 17th- and 18th-Century Studies, and major grants from the Howard Foundation, and Social Sciences and Humanities Research Council of Canada.
 Other awards include short-term fellowships from Houghton Library, the Paul Mellon Centre of British Art, the Bibliographical Society of America, the Bodleian Library, the Getty Research Institute Library, the Lewis Walpole Library of Yale University, and Dumbarton Oaks.